Jimmy Garoppolo Player Prop Bets for NFL Week 14 | San Francisco vs. Cincinnati 12/12/2021

 Season Stats

-- He has added 40 rushing yards on 32 carries with three touchdowns, averaging 3.3 yards per game.
+- He's also contributed in the ground game, with 40 rushing yards (3.3 ypg) on 32 carries with three rushing touchdowns.

 - The 49ers have run 50.2% passing plays and 49.8% rushing plays this season.
 They rank 13th in the NFL in scoring.